gvorbeck/dmcm/README.md

 * `title` - The full title of your Location.
 * `map` - This object holds all of the Location's map data.
     * `image` - Contains the Location's map image and should be located within this Adventure's `image/` directory.
     * `width` - The number of CSS Grid columns your map will need to contain.
-I usually eyeball this in my browser's Developer Tools until it looks right.
+I usually eyeball this in my browser's Developer Tools until it looks right or you can count the columns in your image.
     * `height` - The number of CSS Grid rows your map will need to contain.
-I usually eyeball this in my browser's Developer Tools until it looks right.
+I usually eyeball this in my browser's Developer Tools until it looks right or you can count the rows in your image.
     * `padding` - This is the amount of padding your Locations map requires before starting the CSS Grid for perfect alignment.
 This can be toyed with in your browser's Developer Tools in order to line your map's grid up.
 * `areas` - This object holds a repeatable list of all the Location's area notes.
     * `name` - The name of the room/area.